How Do I Inspect Synthetic Rope Slings to ASME B30.9 Standards?

 - Special Service – As recommended by a Qualified Person

-Depending on the severity of the operating environment and frequency of use, your business may decide that a thorough sling inspection should occur more often than the minimum annual requirement.
+Depending on the severity of the operating environment and frequency of use, your business may decide that a thorough sling inspection should occur more often than the minimum yearly requirement.

 Periodic inspections are required to be documented per ASME B30.9 and records retained.
 The employer is required to maintain a record of the most recent thorough inspection, however inspection records of individual slings are not required.